verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] I'm world class at relief
 - [ ] I'm crazy about parentheses
 - [ ] Her mortal soul is leagues behind her
+- [ ] If you've decided to be insufferable, preface it by becoming a genius